The Most Common Reasons Car Insurance Companies Cancel Policies

 Company-Side Decisions

 It's worth noting that insurers sometimes cancel or non-renew policies for reasons entirely outside your control — such as exiting a specific region or adjusting their underwriting capacity.
 This type of cancellation does not harm your insurance record.
-Learn more about what to do when your insurer leaves your state to understand your options.
+If a company exit forces you to switch, learn about what to do when your car insurance company leaves your state so you don't inadvertently create a costly gap.

 Cancellation vs. Non-Renewal: What's the Difference?